Since the end of last year, news of Covid-19 variants and updates on the roll-out of the UK vaccination programme have occupied the headlines.

-This means that the new variant was likely to come from someone whose immune system was suppressed and so not able to function effectively and fight off the virus.
+This means that the new Covid-19 variants are likely to come from someone whose immune system was suppressed and so not able to function effectively and fight off the virus.

 “But, we may not be able to provide this for certain,” Professor Hunter adds.

 Which other countries have the new Covid-19 variants?

 In total, 45 countries have reported cases of the B117 UK variant.
 As well as New Zealand, which identified 6 cases of the variant in their isolation centres, the USA, Denmark, Australia, Turkey, Belgium, Canada, Chile and China have also reported cases.

 13 of these 45 countries then reported community transmission of the variant, meaning that it’s spreading through the country.

 Cov-lineages.org is currently recording all the known cases of the UK variant throughout the world.